-A 2009 study published in the Journal of the American Diabetic Association suggests that blackstrap molasses serves as a nutritious alternative to refined sugar because it offers the potential benefit of antioxidant activity.
+A 2009 study published in the Journal of the American Diabetic Association suggests that blackstrap molasses serves as a good, nutritious alternative to refined sugar because it offers the potential benefit of antioxidant activity.
 Antioxidants are substances that help prevent certain types of cell damage, especially those caused by oxidation.
-Oxidative damage plays a major role in disease today and has been linked to health conditions including cancer.
+Oxidative damage plays a major role in disease today and has been linked to many health conditions, including cancer.

 5. Promotes Skin Health

 Lactate lotion was used topically all over the face twice a day, and then it was used like a cosmetic for a year.
 At the end of one year, 90 percent to 100 percent reduction of the inflammatory lesions was achieved in 41 percent of the patients, and non-inflammatory lesions reduced in 23 percent of the patients.

 The remaining patients showed 50 percent to 90 percent reduction, while two patients showed less than 50 percent reduction in the non-inflammatory lesions.
 This research suggests that lactic acid treatment results in significant reduction of acne symptoms, including the development of lesions.

 Blackstrap molasses also promotes the growth of healthy tissues, so it serves as a natural wound healer.
 Consuming blackstrap molasses accelerates the healing time of cuts, wounds, burns and signs of acne — helping you maintain clear and healthy skin.

 Because blackstrap molasses serves as a high source of calcium, it promotes strong and healthy bones.
 Since we lose calcium every day through our skin, nails, hair, sweat, urine and stool, and we cannot make it within our own bodies, it’s important that we eat calcium-rich foods regularly.